JonoB/html/readme.md

 after that, run `composer install` and start hacking on that beast.

 ## Changelog

+### 1.1.*
+- below are the changes made in 1.1.0
+	- `Facade` and `ServiceProvider` are moved a folder up following Laravel 4's convention of developing packages.
+	- dependencies version are changed to `4.0.x`

 ### 1.0.*
 - tagged for stable.
 (1.0.0)